Advanced HTTP(s) Synthetic Monitor

 -

-Providerfor which you would like to source the monitor from. -
+Select the desired Provider for which you would like to source the monitor from.

 Note: As a general practice, the F5 team suggests you always configure synthetic monitoring from multiple geographic locations (regions, availability zones).
 This provides redundancy and reduces the risk of false positives due to localized issues.